exercism/go/exercises/practice/clock/.docs/instructions.append.md

+# Instructions append

+## Implementation Notes

-To satisfy the README requirement about clocks being equal, values of your Clock type need to work with the == operator.
+To satisfy the requirement in the instructions about clocks being equal, values of your Clock type need to work with the == operator.
 This means that if your New function returns a pointer rather than a value, your clocks will probably not work with ==.